proton/better-amazon/README.md

 - Allows to filter products by reviews count
 - Allows to filter products titles by negative words
+- Allows to filter products with free delivery
+- Allows to hide sponsored products
 - Makes price filter works
 - Makes sort by price work properly